Montreal Canadiens Lead 2023 NHL Salary Cap Space Per Team

-Capitals, Canadiens have most 2023 NHL salary cap space per team originally appeared on NBC Sports Chicago
+Capitals, Canadiens have most 2023 NHL salary cap space per team originally appeared on NBC Sports Bayarea

 Many exciting events are in store for this winter season.
 We have the rest of the NFL season, which includes some Christmas games this year, the NBA season and several exciting benchmarks for the NHL season.